Frequently Asked Questions for Gateway to College Applicants

 - Students are typically in class for 3-4 hours a day and also have about 3-4 hours of homework every day.

 After successfully completing a Foundation learning community, students transition into regular college classes.
+Students in good standing may take those at which ever PCC Campus is most convienient.

 - Students enroll in PCC courses and continue to earn both high school and college credit, as they work towards earning a high school diploma.